ttm/prv/pack/ttm/opt/README.md

-Here should be realcolors, prv, tokipona and other plugins made by Renato Fabbri
+Here should be realcolors, prv, tokipona and other plugins for Vim.